AWS Lambda and the Serverless Cloud

 SAM represents an open common language for describing the content of a serverless app.
 Since CloudFormation can speak this language, we finally have the tools to easily package and deploy Lambda-based applications.

-CodeBuild, on the other hand, allows you automate the building and testing process.
+CodeBuild, on the other hand, allows you to automate the building and testing process.
 As far as AWS Lambda is concerned, you will also be able to install and compile any additional dependencies of your functions without any manual installation and packaging.
 For example, you will run npm (for Node.js) or pip (for Python) in your CodeBuild buildspec file and dynamically bundle your code and dependencies together.
 Even more interesting, you can use your own Docker Image, in addition to all the other supported runtimes and the corresponding versions: Ubuntu base, Android, Java, Python, Ruby, Golang, and Node.js.

 Also, by using AWS Lambda’s Environment Variables, you can easily update the runtime environment without redeploying your Function.
 However, variables are actually immutable and this won’t work unless you are using the $LATEST version.